mwlang/binance/README.md

 puts "starting ticker listener"

+# Instantiating a Listener like this enables you to open any named stream
+# even if this library hasn't implemented the convenience methods or
+# the JSON serializers for that stream, yet.
+# If a serializer isn't available, then inspect the `stream.data#unmapped`
+# property to extract the desired data from the stream message.
 listener = Binance::Listener.new ["BTCUSDT", "BNBBTC"], "ticker", TickerHandler

 # loop forever -- CTRL-C to break out in terminal